 A section of an eyeglass prescription that indicates the strength required to correct astigmatism.

 A disease that can cause elevated blood sugar levels that may lead to damaged retinal blood vessels.
 Damaged retinal blood vessels cause eventual harm to the macula.

 An eyeglass frame design where there is no frame to hold the lenses.
 A small hole is drilled on each of the lenses (towards the ear) to attach the lenses directly to the temple.

-A flat, colored, ring-shaped membrane behind the cornea of the eye, with an adjustable circular opening (pupil) in the center.
-The iris is the portion of the eye where an individual's eye color can be seen.
+A flat, coloured, ring-shaped membrane behind the cornea of the eye, with an adjustable circular opening (pupil) in the center.
+The iris is the portion of the eye where an individual's eye colour can be seen.

 Eyeglass frames made from metal materials like stainless steel.

 A prescribed correction for two or more fields of vision (distance, intermediate and/or reading).
 View lens options